youstormorg/Tiwi/README.md

 UM Chemistry page for details on adding variables using the rose GUI: https://www.ukca.ac.uk/wiki/index.php/UKCA_Chemistry_and_Aerosol_vn11.8_Tutorial_10

-Mat Lipson et al. github on the Sydney 1 km domain, it is this setup that was the base domain setup that I have used: https://github.com/21centuryweather/RNS_Sydney_1km
+Mat Lipson et al. github on the Sydney 1 km domain, it is this setup that was the base domain setup that we have used: https://github.com/21centuryweather/RNS_Sydney_1km

 # Domain setup